Try Documentalist, my app that offers fast, offline access to 190+ programmer API docs.

 You might have noticed that pigz.exe and unpigz.exe is exactly the same executable.
-That can't be right?

-It is right.
 The reason for that is implementation trick that Unix version uses.

 On Unix unpigz.exe is a symbolic link to pigz.exe.
 The program checks the name that was used to execute it to choose between acting as compressor or decompressor.